 \subsection{Computational Considerations}

-For many use cases, the limiting factor for the feasibility of our proposed algorithms will be the need to compute and store inverses of $n\times n$ matrices.
-For example, one possible use case would be to apply these methods to the NMFs for the Redistricting Data File, and, as described above, in this case $n$ is equal to $2,016.$ Since our choice of output for Algorithm \ref{alg:two_pass_est}, \textit{i.e.}, $\{\tilde{\betab}(g), \var(\tilde{\betab}(g)), A(g),\var(\hat{\betab}(g | g-))\}_{g\in\tree},$ requires storing three dense $n\times n$ matrices for every vertex, and since $\tree$ would have approximately 6 million leaf vertices when using the production 2020 US DAS execution Redistricting Data File NMFs, at least several hundreds of terabytes would be required to store the output of Algorithm \ref{alg:two_pass_est} without using methods to reduce storage space in this case.
-This is problematic because it would be ideal to store the output of Algorithm \ref{alg:two_pass_est} after it is run only once, so that this output can be used to support the computation of CIs of linear query answers in arbitrary sets of leaves in the future.
-With this in mind, this section describes multiple ways to reduce the storage requirements of the output of Algorithm \ref{alg:two_pass_est}.
+For many use cases, the limiting factor for the feasibility of our proposed algorithms will be the need to compute inverses of $n\times n$ matrices.
+For example, one possible use case would be to apply these methods to the noisy measurements of the Redistricting Data File, and, since $n$ is equal to $2,016$ in this case, the algorithm can be applied directly because it is straightforward to invert $2,016 \times 2,016$ matrices.
+Since there are over 6 million vertices in the tree for our primary use case and it is ideal to store the output of Algorithm \ref{alg:two_pass_est} to avoid rerunning it in the future, our implementation of the methods described here also uses a few techniques to reduce the size of the matrices that are output from Algorithm \ref{alg:two_pass_est}, including using an output format that only stores the upper triangle of symmetric matrices and applying a compression algorithm before saving these outputs.
+These techniques also reduce the amount of data that must be transferred between nodes in our clusters, which improves runtime and stability.